AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.getAllTimeCourseComponentIds()
    :module: RoadRunner

    Return a list of all component ids.
-The list includes ids of floating species, boundary species, global parameters, compartments, and reactions, as well as `time`.
+The list includes ids of amount/concentration of floating species, boundary species, global parameters, compartments, and reactions, as well as `time`.

    :returns: a list of all component ids widely used in time course selections.
    >>> r.model.getAllTimeCourseComponentIds()